 Director of the Australian War Memorial, Dr Brendan Nelson

 The Australian War Memorial’s founder and official historian for the First World War, Charles Bean, landed on Gallipoli with Australian troops on 25 April 1915 and stayed with them to the end.
-It was in 1916 at Pozieres where Australia lost 23,000 casualties in 6 weeks that Bean conceived the idea for the Australian War Memorial.
+It was in 1916 at Pozieres, where Australia suffered over 23,000 casualties in 6 weeks, that Bean conceived the idea for the Australian War Memorial.

 The Australian War Memorial will be commemorating the Centenary of the First World War through a variety of projects.

 Our main project involves the redevelopment of the Memorial’s First World War galleries that will be opening in late 2014.
 The new galleries will explore why Australia joined the war and who we were in 1914.
-The galleries will also take on a date order approach to the display of events and feature never before seen collection items collected over the past 100 years, many of which are on display for the first time.
+The galleries will also take on a chronological approach to the display of events and feature collection items collected over the past 100 years, many of which are on display for the first time.

-We will also be launching a temporary exhibition on the First World War called ANZAC Voices which will open in 2013.
-This exhibition will focus on the individual stories of sacrifice and features treasures from the Memorial’s archives, presenting the voices of the ANZACs through their personal letters and diaries.
+A temporary exhibition on the First World War called Anzac Voices has now opened.
+This exhibition focuses on the individual stories of sacrifice and features treasures from the Memorial’s archives, presenting the voices of the Anzacs through their personal letters and diaries.

 Within the Commemorative Area from November 2014 to November 2018, school children will read the names and ages of each individual on the First World War Roll of Honour panels which will play over discreet speakers placed throughout the cloisters.
 This is an important project that will reflect the individual sacrifices made by the men and women who fought for Australia in the First World War.